espressif/esp-at/docs/en/get-started/ESP_AT_Get_Started.md

 ### Compiling and flashing the project

-Suppose you have completed the installation of the compiler environment for esp-idf, if not, you should complete it referring to `https://docs.espressif.com/projects/esp-idf/en/v3.3/get-started/index.html#setup-toolchain`, in order to compile esp-at project properly, please do the following additional steps:
+Suppose you have completed the installation of the compiler environment for esp-idf, if not, you should complete it referring to `https://docs.espressif.com/projects/esp-idf/en/v4.0/get-started/index.html#setup-toolchain`, in order to compile esp-at project properly, please do the following additional steps:

 ```
-step1:install python 2.7 or python 3.x
+step1:install python>=3.8
 step2:[install pip](https://pip.pypa.io/en/latest/installing/)
 step3:install the following python packages with pip: pip install pyyaml xlrd
 ```